Mbedzi346/Array-Class/README.md

 # Array-Class
-Currently supports on int variables.
+Currently supports int variables.
 Later versions will be generic.